Digital Marketing Resume

 Portfolio

-A digital marketing portfolio is a collection of work that epitomizes your skill sets and knowledge in digital marketing.
+A digital marketing portfolio is a collection of work that epitomises your skill sets and knowledge in digital marketing.
 It may include one or more of the following materials:

-- Websites and landing pages you have created or facilitated the creation of
+- Websites and landing pages you have created or facilitated in the creation process

-- Content you have created or oversaw the creation of
+- Content you have made or were involved in the creation process

-- Screenshots of digital advertising campaigns you have ran and the proven results
+- Screenshots of digital advertising campaigns you implemented and the proven results

-- Marketing automation workflows you have designed or have participated in the formulation of
+- Marketing automation workflows you have designed or have participated in the formulation process

 - And many more